 How to enable the feature

-- For ApsaraDB PolarDB MySQL-compatible edition clusters that were created before March 16, 2021,Submit a ticket.
+- For PolarDB for MySQL clusters that were created before March 16, 2021,submit a ticket.

 - When the connection switching starts, temporary tables exist in the session.

 - When the connection switching starts, the proxy is receiving result messages from the database but only receives part of the messages.
 For example, after you execute a SELECT statement, a result message that contains 100 MB of data is returned from the database.
 However, the proxy only receives 10 MB of data when the switching starts.

 - When the connection switching starts, transactions that are in progress, such as

 - A PolarDB for MySQL 8.0 cluster that contains the primary node and one read-only node.

 - The node specification is 4-Core 16 GB(polar.mysql.x4.large).

 - 20 tables are used in the test.
 Each table contains 10,000 rows.